indraShan/B-PlusTree/README.md

 # B-PlusTree
 C++ based implementation of a B+ Tree.

 This code implements a memory resident B+ Tree that supports duplicate keys.
 In addition to insertion and search, the implementation also supports range queries.
-(Implemented as a part of an assignment at UFL, Gainesville)

 #### Implemented methods: